Treat Williams: Death

 On June 12, 2023, Williams was involved in a motorcycle crash on Route 30, in Dorset, Vermont.
-According to the Vermont State Police, a 2008 Honda Element in the southbound lane turned into the path of Williams's motorcycle in the northbound lane, and Williams was unable to avoid colliding with it.
+According to the Vermont State Police, a car in the southbound lane turned into the path of Williams's motorcycle in the northbound lane, and Williams was unable to avoid colliding with it.
 He was airlifted to Albany Medical Center, where he was pronounced dead at the age of 71.
 The cause of death was "severe trauma and blood loss," according to medical examiner.
 Williams was wearing a helmet at the time of the accident.

 On March 8, 2024, 35-year-old Ryan Koss, the driver of the car that hit Williams, pleaded guilty to one misdemeanor charge of negligent driving resulting in death, after initially being charged with a felony.
 Sentencing was deferred for a year, and Koss was required to undergo mental health counseling and a restorative justice program.
-Koss knew Williams and had called his wife after the crash; Williams's family said they did not want Koss to serve prison time.
+Koss knew Williams and had called his wife after the crash.
+Williams's family said they did not want Koss to serve prison time.

 Tributes

 In September 2023, Williams received a posthumous Lifetime Achievement Award at the Boston Film Festival during recognition of the film American Outlaws (2023), in which he appeared.
 On March 1, 2024, Blue Bloods dedicated its latest episode at that time, "Fear No Evil", to Williams.
 At the end of the fourth episode—"It's Impossible"—of Feud: Capote vs. The Swans (2024), a title card paid tribute to Williams' life.

 On April 24, 2024, Williams' family announced a memorial event celebrating the life and work of Treat Williams at the Southern Vermont Arts Center (SVAC) in Manchester, Vermont on June 9.

+On June 1, 2026, Vermont Highschool Burr and Burton Academy debuted the 'Treat Williams Scholarship,' commemorating seniors who excel in the performing arts.
+The first student to receive this award was Julian Cullinane.